cheesama/rodi/README.md

 # rodi
 Rapid pOroro Demo Inferencer

-Demo Inferencer page for :penguin:(:robot_face: is a friend of :penguin:)
+Demo Inferencer page for :penguin:(:robot: is a friend of :penguin:)